onyxplayott/OnyxPlayTV/README.md

-WE PROVIDE THEIR SERVICE AS ABOVE :
+WE PROVIDE THEIR SERVICE AS ABOVE TO PRIVATE USER ONLY :

-(●) Service: Freemium & Premium
+(●) Service: Freemium & Premium IPTV

-(●) Total Channels:
+(●) Total Channels: Null

-Null
+(●) Video On Demand (VOD): Null